 Fly Turkish Airlines from the United States to Turkey

 One-way business class tickets to Turkey on Turkish Airlines cost 65,000 miles plus applicable taxes and fees.
-While this rate isn't as low as it was pre-devaluation (at 45,000 miles), these awards are generally accessible.
-And compared to what a lot of other carriers charge for transatlantic business-class flights, it's still more than reasonable.
+Even better, these awards are generally accessible.
+And compared to what a lot of other carriers charge for transatlantic business-class flights, it's still more than reasonable — especially for an excellent business class product:

 business class cabin on Turkish Airlines

-Plus, Turkish flies to nearly every corner of the United States.
-You can book a flight out of Chicago (ORD), Dallas–Ft.
-Worth (DFW), Miami (MIA), New York (JFK), Newark (EWR), Los Angeles (LAX), and Seattle (SEA).
-Broad accessibility makes Turkish an excellent option for fairly priced international business-class tickets from most major cities.
-Here's an example fare from Dallas (DFW) to Istanbul:
+Turkish Airlines flies to nearly every corner of the United States.
+You can book a flight out of Chicago (ORD), Dallas–Fort Worth (DFW), Miami (MIA), New York (JFK), Newark (EWR), Los Angeles (LAX), Seattle (SEA), and many others.
+Its broad accessibility makes Turkish an excellent option for affordable international business-class tickets from many major cities.

-Fly from the U.S. to Europe for 85K–90K miles in business class
+Fly from the U.S. to Europe for 85K–90K miles in partner business class

 There's a high concentration of Star Alliance carriers in Europe and North America, so there are plenty of options to get from the U.S. over to Europe — both regions 1 and 2.
 For example, you could fly from Montreal (YUL) to get to Athens (ATH).